wikimedia/wikipediapreview-wordpress/readme.txt

 = How else can I work with the Wikimedia Foundation? =

 If you would like to explore a collaboration opportunity beyond Wikipedia Preview, please contact partnerships@wikimedia.org

+= Can I customize which part of a Wikipedia article appears in the preview? =

+Yes, site owners have the option to choose a specific section of an article as a preview, rather than being limited to the lead section.
+This allows for more targeted and relevant previews.

+= Does Wikipedia Preview support dark mode?

+Yes, Wikipedia Preview supports dark mode for improved readability.